Healthdirect Free Australian health advice you can count on.

 There are two main Centrelink payments for carers looking after people unable to care for themselves due to illness, disability, or ageing.
 These are:

-• Carer Allowance — available to eligible people caring full-time
+• Carer Allowance — available to eligible people caring full time

-Visit the Services Australia website for more information and to check your eligibility.
+You can visit the Services Australia website for more information and to check your eligibility.

 Rights at work